duangsuse-valid-projects/Hachiko/README.md

 ```

 > Tip: press <kbd>K</kbd> in pitch window, and input code in console (__it's recommended to launch this application in console__)

+The name of the project is *Hachiko*, inspired by the golden yellow Akita dog - ハチ公, which is in homophonic with "扒公" (means melody extraction "耳 Copy" or "扒谱").

 ## Installing